 Girl Guides and Boy Scouts are both creations that stem from a Charlotte Mason education.
-Mason believed scouting created amazing educational outcomes and was beneficial for learning about God’s creation.
+Mason believed scouting experiences helped create outstanding educational outcomes and were beneficial for learning about God’s creation.

 7. Grow the Mind and Grow the Person

 8. Narration Integral to a Charlotte Mason Homeschool

 After listening to a story (often read by parents), children orally relate what they have just heard.
 This process is called narration.
 Narration helps children learn how to think and express themselves clearly without the added confusion of handwriting:

 Up until the age of 10 or 11, Charlotte advises teachers to use mainly oral narration with a child.
-After listening to a short passage of a book, the child will tell back, in his or her own words, important aspects of the story.
+After listening to a short passage of a book, the child will tell back important aspects of the story in their own words.

 Letting a young child do this orally helps them develop analytical thinking skills without getting stuck by the physical mechanics of handwriting.
 [SimpleHomeschool.Net]

 Narration also serves as a low-pressure way to evaluate a child’s understanding of a subject.
 Therefore, it has become a hallmark of a Charlotte Mason home education.

 Dictation is another hallmark of a Charlotte Mason education.
 Dictation assists with handwriting, grammar, and spelling.
 Certain books made better dictation texts than others:

 Charlotte recommends using inspiring quotations or Scripture for dictation.
-The child studies the passage until they are certain of the spelling and punctuation.
+The child studies the passage until they know the spelling and punctuation.
 Then the teacher dictates the passage slowly while the child writes it down.
 [SimpleHomeschool.Net]

 When a child writes what has been dictated, they have to pay attention to what is said.
 This forces them to listen well and not be distracted by the things around them.